salonikyal/DSD-Cycling-Advocacy/README.md

 This project was completed using the Scrum framework for task organization and management.

-More informations and documentations are available [here](https://www.fer.unizg.hr/rasip/dsd/projects/cycling_advocacy)
+More information and documentations are available [here](https://www.fer.unizg.hr/rasip/dsd/projects/cycling_advocacy)